 Un été sans point ni coup sûr

-Un été sans point ni coups sûr is a young adult novel published in 2004 by Marc Robitaille, which takes place during the Montreal Expos' inaugural season of 1969.
-The book is abundantly illustrated with memorabilia from that year, making it a great historical document in addition to an excellent novel.
+Un été sans point ni coup sûr is a young adult novel published in 2004 by Marc Robitaille, which takes place during the Montreal Expos' inaugural season of 1969.
+The book is abundantly illustrated with memorabilia from that year, making it a great historical document in addition to an excellent young adult novel.

 Young Martin, who lives in a newly-built neighborhood in the suburbs of Montreal, QC is excited about the the arrival of the new major league team and wants to play Little League baseball that summer.
 However, he fails to make the local parish team, "Les Aristocrates", made up of snotty privileged kids.
 Seeing his despair, his father agrees to set up a team made up of the rejected kids, and they begin playing on a nearby weed-infested field.
 When the Aristocrates suffer a few injuries, they court Martin to join them, but he does not feel well-liked by that group and returns to his own crowd.
 The reject kids' team suddenly becomes good when a new family moves into the neighborhood, whose son is a pitcher with a tremendous arm.
 The Aristocrates want to recruit him and arrange to play a game against the sad-sacks.
 However, the star pitcher has hurt his arm in the meantime, and Martin has to take the mound.
 At first, the Aristocrates take the game as a lark and fool around, but in true "Turtle and the Hare" fashion, the outsiders take a lead, and by the time the Aristocrates start taking things seriously, it is too late.
 Martin and his gang have their revenge.